 jExperience quick install

-This topic shows you how to run jExperience on a local environment.
-To run jExperience you:
+This topic show you how to run jExperience as a local instance.

 Installing the JDK

 Install JDK 8 (see http://www.oracle.com/technetwork/java/javase/downloads/index.html) and ensure you set the

 You can find the Elasticsearch prerequisites here: https://www.elastic.co/guide/en/elasticsearch/reference/current/setup.html